Alex4386/Alex4386/introduce/README.md

 ### Currently...
 I am CIO (a.k.a.
 "Slave") at [Stella-IT](https://github.com/Stella-IT).
 I am currently at [Team-StarGarden](https://github.com/Team-StarGarden) as game developer and web backend developer.
-I am also at [Paywork Inc.](https://github.com/payworkteam) as Backend Developer and Maintenance.

 ### Formerly...
 I was System Administrator at [MintNetwork (webpage now defunct)](https://playmintnetwork.com) as their web backend developer and java applet developer.
 I was Former Lead at [Team YeouidoTech](https://github.com/YeouidoTech).
+I was at [Paywork Inc.](https://github.com/payworkteam) as Backend Developer and Maintenance.

 ## Works
 ### Personal